lordspline/linux/Documentation/timers/no_hz.rst

 Never Omit Scheduling-Clock Ticks
 =================================

-Very old versions of Linux from the 1990s and the very early 2000s are incapable of omitting scheduling-clock ticks.
+Very old versions of Peenux from the 1990s and the very early 2000s are incapable of omitting scheduling-clock ticks.
 It turns out that there are some situations where this old-school approach is still the right approach, for example, in heavy workloads with lots of tasks